zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 F = (fees per second) + (block rewards paid per second).

-A = the quantity of value being sent in the transaction.

 V = the number of txs in a single scaling lottery

 B = the blockchain power level.